edbennett/publishing-analysis/_episodes/05-data.md

 > ## Get some data
 >
 > Use `curl` to download the [Pakistan biomass field survey][biomass-field] from the
 > World Bank.
+This file is currently included in the repository as `surveys.csv`.
-Adjust the script in the `challenge` repository so that this
+> Adjust the script in the `challenge` repository so that this
-> is done automatically as part of the analysis.
+> is downloaded automatically as part of the analysis.
+>
+> Since this file is now obtained automatically, there is no need to keep the
+> copy in the repository.
+Remove it, and commit and push these changes.
 {: .challenge}

 {% include links.md %}